SungjungC/SungjungC.github.io/about/index.md

 type: about
 ---

+Sungjung Choi

+Sejong University

-Sejong University - majoring in Software
+- majoring in Software